BjerknesClimateDataCentre/xover/docs/setup_testserver.md

 * Start the portgres service again:
 * `sudo service postgresql start`

-### On a production server ###

-To also make sure the production.py setup is used for shell scripts on the server, add this line to .profile:

-`export DJANGO_SETTINGS_MODULE=d2qc.setup.production`

 **Let ubuntu own /mnt/data:**
 This way you can keep backups and file data here